 Bayes’ theorem was the subject of a detailed article.
 The essay is good, but over 15,000 words long — here’s the condensed version for Bayesian newcomers like myself:

-- Tests are flawed.
+Tests are flawed.
 Tests detect things that don’t exist (false positive), and miss things that do exist (false negative).
+People often use test results without adjusting for test errors.

-- Even science is a test.
-At a philosophical level, scientific experiments can be considered “potentially flawed tests” and need to be treated accordingly.
+Even science is a test.
+At a philosophical level, scientific experiments are “potentially flawed tests” and need to be treated accordingly.
 There is a test for a chemical, or a phenomenon, and there is the event of the phenomenon itself.
-Our tests and measuring equipment have some inherent rate of error.
+Our tests and measuring equipment have a rate of error to be accounted for.

-Bayes’ theorem gives you the actual probability of an event given the measured test probabilities.
+Bayes’ theorem converts the results from your test into the real probability of the event.
 For example, you can:

 Anatomy of a Test